srikar-eranky/cse15l-lab-reports/lab-rep-3.md

 biomed/1471-2164-3-35.txt
 biomed/1471-2164-3-6.txt
 biomed/1471-2164-3-7.txt
-...
+... (output continued)
 ```
-The `less` command prints the contents of the file that fit to the size of the terminal, and you can scroll down to access the rest of the contents after it is truncated.
+The `less -E` option prints the contents of the file that fit to the size of the terminal, and you can scroll down to access the rest of the contents after it is truncated.
 It is useful because the output gets truncated, so you don't have to read outputs of large files.

 [Source](https://eng.libretexts.org/Bookshelves/Computer_Science/Operating_Systems/Linux_-_The_Penguin_Marches_On_(McClanahan)/05%3A_File_and_Directory_Management/3.06%3A_Working_with_Files_and_Directories/3.06.02%3A_Working_with_Files_and_Directories_-_less-more_Command)